Get started with homeschooling with this easy-peasy guide!

 2. Decide on a Curriculum or Learning Approach

-One of the benefits of home schooling is that you get to decide which plan will work best for you and your kids.
+One of the benefits of homeschooling is that you get to decide which method or learning style will work best for you and your kids.

-You need to cover the basics, but how you do it is up to you.
+The basics need to be covered, but how you do it is up to you!

-Whether it's online, free, paid, hands-on, religious, secular--I could go on-there are plenty of different curricula out there!
+Whether it's online, free, paid, hands-on, religious, secular--I could go on-there are plenty of home school curricula out there!
 Needless to say, there's no shortage!
 A quick search will yield numerous options!

-When it came time for me to put together a homeschool plan, I found this book and used it as a guideline.
+When it came time for me to put together a homeschool plan, I found this book and used it as a curriculum guide.

 I knew we needed to cover the subjects and subtopics, but didn't want to be tethered to a specific curriculum.

-For 10 years I used Rebecca Rupp's book, Home Learning Year by Year.
-It is super helpful and it's the first book I recommend to people when asked!
+It is super helpful and it's the first book I recommend to people when asked about what we used!

 Why Home Learning Year by Year is a Great Go-To Guide for Homeschooling: